Du Lingyang: Life

 Du Lingyang was a daughter of Du Yi (杜乂), a mid-level official and the hereditary Marquis of Dangyang, a grandson of the general Du Yu, who contributed much to Emperor Wu of Jin's conquest of Eastern Wu.
-Du Yi died early, and Du Lingyang, who did not have any brothers, was raised by her mother Lady Pei.
+Du Yi died early, and Du Lingyang, who did not have any brothers, was raised by her mother Lady Pei Mu (裴穆).
+(Note: According to Lady Du's biography, Pei Mu's father was Pei Xia (裴遐) and her grandfathers were Pei Chuo (裴绰) and Wang Yifu (Wang Yan).
+Pei Xia's cousins include Princess Pei, wife of Sima Yue (daughter of Pei Kang) and Pei Xian (son of Pei Kai).
+Pei Mu was still alive in 374 (2nd year of the Ningkang era of the reign of Emperor Xiaowu of Jin), where she was made xianjun of Guangde.)

 Du Lingyang was famed for her beauty and virtues, and Emperor Cheng made her his empress on 17 March 336, when both of them were 15.
 He apparently favored her greatly, but she was childless.
-She died in April 341, a year before his death.
+She died in April 341, 15 months before his death.

 After her death, her name was tabooed (meaning that other important people or places should not share her name) to honour her, and thus the name of the county Lingyang (headquarter in modern Southern Lingyang town, Qingyang, Anhui) was changed to Guangyang.
 This is believed to be the first instance of a geographical name being changed due to a taboo of the name of an empress.